-Build configuration · Cloudflare Pages docs
+Build configuration

 Language support and tools

-If you need to use a specific version of a language, (e.g., Node.js or Ruby) you can specify it by providing an associated environment variable in your build configuration, or setting the relevant file in your source code.
+If you need to use a specific version of a language, (for example, Node.js or Ruby) you can specify it by providing an associated environment variable in your build configuration, or setting the relevant file in your source code.

 Here are the pinned versions for tools included in the Cloudflare Workers build environment, and how to override them as relevant: